By: Marilyn L. Davis

 I think writers are often too hard on themselves.
 Writing is one of the few professions that it’s hard to walk away from because it doesn’t need an office.
 Furthermore, I’ve never seen any mention of traditional writer hours.
 For most of us, it’s when we’re awake.

-Unlike most other professions, we’re never without the tools necessary to write.
-We’ve got enough electronics to record our thoughts, and even if there’s a power outage, our phones still have Evernote.
+Writers are always writing, even if it’s just in our heads.
+We read signs on the road, imagine character’s conversations, or a great title pops into our brains while at lunch.
+Those are the creative ways that we think.
+But sometimes, all those great ideas don’t go anywhere.
+Unlike most professionals, we’re never without the tools necessary to write.
+We’ve got the electronics to record our thoughts, and even with a power outage, our phones will have Evernote.
 Not to mention, paper and pen.

 So sometimes, we’ve got to let our brains rest.